Bilbao Airport: Design of the passenger terminal

 The terminal has a sleek design, with two symmetrical "wings" and a sharp tip at its center which is especially visible when approaching the terminal from the sides.
 This original design has granted the building the nickname of La Paloma ("The Dove").
-White concrete and glass have been used.
-The interiors are open and luminous spaces, distributed in two floors, the upper one for departures (check-in counters and gates) and the lower for arrivals.

-There has been some criticism of Santiago Calatrava's design by Aena, the Spanish airport authority, because it seems difficult to make further enlargements in the terminal's capacity because the design is too closed.
-In spite of this, modifications took place in 2005–2006 in the check-in area to provide enhanced shopping facilities for travellers, which almost doubled the retail space now being offered.

 Users of the airport widely complained about its lack of an arrivals area, since once passengers cleared customs, they stepped directly outside, and there they were often exposed to the elements.
 The airport built a glass-walled shelter to remedy this problem.

 Traffic

-The airport has seen a constant increase in its traffic numbers, the old terminal was already saturated and obsolete in 1990, although it had been renewed only a few years earlier.
-At the present day Bilbao is the most important hub in northern Spain and the number of passengers using the new terminal continues to rise, especially after the increased tourist interest in the city since the opening of the Guggenheim Museum Bilbao.

-With the past increase of traffic, the terminal would have become saturated again in a year because it is designed to handle about 4.5 million passengers per year, in 2007 it went nearly to its maximum capacity.
-However, the Great Recession reversed the situation by early 2009, decreasing the number of passengers by 24% in January compared to previous year.
-In 2014 traffic is on the rise again and saw the recovery of passengers up to 5.4 million passengers by 2018.
+With the past increase of traffic, the terminal would have become saturated again in a year because it is designed to handle about 4.5 million passengers per year.
+In 2007, it nearly reached its maximum capacity.
+However, the Great Recession reversed the situation by early 2009, decreasing the number of passengers by 24% in January compared to the previous year.
+In 2014, traffic was on the rise again, and the airport saw the recovery of passengers up to 5.4 million passengers by 2018.